SKS Rennkompressor Review

 It takes a few extra pumps to reach desired pressures on this pump compared to several others we tested, but it's also the only pump we tested that is rated to go all the way to 230psi, so its volume needs to be lower to make that possible (the strength required to push a high volume of air per pump stroke into a tire over 200psi is simply not available to mortal humans).
 What the Rennkompressor may lack in brevity of pump strokes, we believe it largely makes up for with smoothness of those extra strokes.
 Smooth, easy pumping with a comfortable wooden handle is a pleasant enough experience that our testers didn't really mind thrusting it down a few extra times.

-The Rennkompressor's small gauge, though it may be difficult to read, is one of the most accurate we tested.
-It was essentially perfect at all tested pressures, with some recorded differences of 1-2 PSI from our independent pump, an insignificant difference that is basically the margin of error for the comparison.
+The small gauge of the Rennkompressor, though it may be difficult to read, is one of the most accurate we tested.
+It was essentially perfect at all tested pressures, with some recorded differences of 1-2psi from our independent pump, an insignificant difference that is basically the margin of error for the comparison.

 The only struggles with accuracy when working with this pump would be from either air escaping from the pump head (which is more of an issue during attachment than detachment, so unlikely to affect the pressure reading after pumping) or from an inability to read the gauge with precision.

-A Rennkompressor pump will cost about twice as much than several of the plastic-heavy pumps we tested, and is right in the same range as others with higher quality construction, the JoeBlow Sport and Lezyne Steel Floor Drive.
+A Rennkompressor pump will cost about twice as much as several of the plastic-heavy pumps we tested and is right in the same range as others with higher quality construction.
 It's not the cheapest pump around by any means, but for a German-engineered pump that's built to last, we think it's an excellent value.
 Think of it as an investment in your cycling future.